-(d) Notes that sustainable forest management, as developed within the framework established by the Rio Forest Principles, can be considered as a means of applying the ecosystem approach to forests.
+7. Notes that sustainable forest management, as developed within the framework established by the Rio Forest Principles, can be considered as a means of applying the ecosystem approach to forests (see annex II to the present decision).
 Further, there is potential for the tools developed under sustainable forest management to be used to help implement the ecosystem approach.
-These tools include inter alia the criteria and indicators developed under various regional and international processes, national forest programmes, and certification schemes.
+These tools include inter alia the criteria and indicators developed under various regional and international processes, national forest programmes, "model forests" and certification schemes (as relating to decision VI/22 on forest biodiversity).
 There is substantial potential for mutual learning among those implementing both the ecosystem approach and sustainable forest management;

-(e) Notes that, in addition to sustainable forest management, many other existing approaches, including "ecosystem based management", "integrated river-basin management", "integrated marine and coastal area management", "responsible fisheries approaches" and "sustainable forest management", are consistent with the application of the Convention's ecosystem approach, and support its implementation in various sectors or biomes.
-Implementation of the ecosystem approach in various sectors can be promoted by building upon the approaches and tools developed specifically for such sectors.
+8. Notes that, in addition to sustainable forest management, some existing approaches, which are also relevant to other environmental conventions, including "ecosystem based management", "integrated river-basin management", "integrated marine and coastal area management", and "responsible fisheries approaches", may be consistent with the application of the Convention's ecosystem approach, and support its implementation in various sectors or biomes.
+Implementation of the ecosystem approach in various sectors can be promoted by building upon the approaches and tools developed specifically for such sectors;

-(f) Requests the Executive Secretary, in collaboration with Parties and relevant international and regional organizations, to facilitate the undertaking of the following activities, and report on progress made to the SBSTTA:
+9. Requests the Executive Secretary, in collaboration with Parties and relevant international and regional organizations, to facilitate the undertaking of the following activities, and report on progress made to the Subsidiary Body on Scientific, Technical and Technological Advice prior to the eighth meeting of the Conference of the Parties: